raduburtea/shark-attack/README.md

 The data used for training is in `shark_data_cleaned.csv`.

 The data uploaded to MongoDB is in `shark_data_cleaned_with_year.csv`.

+The folder `inter_openai` contains checkpoints from the results from prompting the LLM as it was prone to faults.

 <h1 align='center'> Frontend Task </h1>